eljamo/bajira/README.md

   - bajira flag task --workspace_key --from_board_key --to_board_key --task_number
   - bajira flag task --workspace_key --from_board_key --to_board_key --task_number --subtask_number

+#### Other Task Commands

+I'll probably add support for these kinds of attributes on tasks

+- Blocking/Blocked by
+- Depended on by/Depends on
+- Tests/Tested by
+- Relates to
+- Watched by

 ### List Commands

 - bajira list workspaces